pragma-/Plang/README.md

 [plugin](https://github.com/pragma-/pbot/blob/master/Plugins/Plang.pm) and the
 plugin's [documentation](https://github.com/pragma-/pbot/blob/master/doc/Plugins/Plang.md)!

-I want to be able to allow text from external sources (e.g. from untrusted users) to be safely interpreted in a sandbox environment with access to selectively exposed Perl subroutines, with full control over how deeply functions are allowed to recurse, et cetera.
+I want to be able to allow text from external sources (e.g. untrusted users) to be safely interpreted in a sandbox environment with access to selectively exposed Perl subroutines, with full control over how deeply functions are allowed to recurse, et cetera.